Lichtso/curve_cad/README.md

 ## Edit Operators

+### Bezier Intersection
+Select exactly two segments to split them at their intersections.

+### Bezier Merge Ends
+Merges two end control points into one while preserving the relative positions of their handles.

 ### Bezier Subdivide
 Blender only allows for uniform subdivision.
 This operator enables you to select multiple segments and split them at custom parameters simultaneously.

-### Bezier Intersection
+### Bezier Offset
-Select exactly two segments to split them at their intersections.
+Adds poly traces with a defined offset to the selected bezier spline (all connected segments).

 ### Bezier Circle
 Add a bezier circle which completes the selected segment into a full circle.